aravindwebdev/BookmyShow-Clone-Card-Carousel-using-HTML-CSS-JS/README.md

 Recreation of BookMyShow website  "Recommended Movies" section with HMTL, CSS and Javascript.

 <br>
-1. First install the dependency and libraries needed for the project, cdn - bootstrap, jquery, and fa fa-icon.
+1. First install the dependency and libraries needed for the project, cdn - bootstrap, jquery, and fa fa-icon.<br>
-2. Use GoLive server for live local server.
+2. Use GoLive server for live local server. <br>
-3. Go inside index.html and hit goLive.
+3. Go inside index.html and hit goLive.<br>
-4. Checkout localhost in your browser.
+4. Checkout localhost in your browser.<br>

 <br>
 Above code by auther @aravind.web.